-Mountain House, five miles beyond the Notch, and one from the Glen.
-The path from the White Mountain House requires the shortest horseback ride.
-Parties are carried by wagons up the side of Mount Washington to a point less than three miles from the summit.
-The bridle-path, however, is quite steep, and no time is gained by this ascent.
-The rival routes are those from the Notch and the Glen.
+"There are three paths for the ascent of Mount Washington, one from the Crawford House at the Notch, one from the White Mountain House, five miles beyond the Notch, and one from the and the Glen.
 Each of these has some decided advantages over the other.
 The Glen route is the shortest.
 For the first four miles the horses keep the wide and hard track, with a regular ascent of one foot in eight, which was laid out for a carriage road to the summit, but never completed.
-This is a great gain over the corduroy and mud through the forests of Mount Clinton, which belong to the ascent from the Notch.
+This is a great gain over the corduroy and mud, through the forests of Mount Clinton, which belong to the ascent from the Notch.